Citizen science in the fight against tropical diseases

 A team of scientists led by the RMCA advocates for the use of citizen science to better control infectious diseases in Africa.
 Involving citizen scientists offers great potential for collecting data, valorising local knowledge, and building sustainable partnerships between communities and scientists.

-Combating infectious diseases in the Global South still faces many challenges.
+The fight against infectious diseases in the Global South still faces many challenges.
 Halting the spread of the diseases and drastically reducing the death toll is high on the World Health Organisation's agenda.

 Current control programs are often inadequate, as they do not really take into account what is happening on the ground.
 "Because they are usually implemented in a top-down fashion, without involving the respective communities, they are seldom efficient or sustainable", explains doctoral researcher Mercy Ashepet.
 That is why there is a need to change course.